25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      ```

 3. `create()` static method on `Object` class:
-   - Not used for empty object.
+   - Not used for empty object

-   - It used to inherit properties of existing objects. i.e. Use existing object as a prototype to create a Prototype Chain.
+   - It used to inherit properties of existing objects. i.e. Use existing object as a prototype to create a Prototype Chain

    - If we console log `obj`, we will get an empty object `{}`.
-But if we console log `obj.dna` we get a result.
+But if we console log `obj.dna` we get a result

-   - Here `dna` is like an invisible property on the new object `obj`.
+   - Here `dna` is like an invisible property on the new object `obj`

-   - This is because `dna` property exists on `obj` objects prototype.
+   - This is because `dna` property exists on `obj` objects prototype

      ```javascript
      const organism = {